Nethra3698/Election-Analysis/README.md

 5. Finding the winner of the election based on popular vote

 ## Resources
 The code used Python 3.7.6 and Visual studio code 1.45.1 as the environment.
-The data source used for this project is saved under the folder Resources in the name of election_results.csv
+The data source used for this project is saved under the folder 'Resources' in the name of 'election_results.csv'

 ## Summary of results
 The analysis of the election shows that: